Screen (India), early 20th century

-This is a Panel.
+This is a Screen.
 It was designed by Lockwood de Forest and made by Ahmedabad Wood Carving Company.
 It is dated early 20th century and we acquired it in 1972.
-Its medium is carved wood.
+Its medium is teakwood.
 It is a part of the Product Design and Decorative Arts department.

 While silversmiths made jewelry for the rich and the poor, lower castes were confined to silver pieces such as this ankle bracelet, often worn by males and females in layers that completed head-to-toe ornamentation.
 Bells, intended to frighten away evil spirits, lent a musical effect.

 This object was

 Fernanda Munn Kellogg.